Paul Cantelon: Music

 In the 1990s and early 2000s, he played piano in a jazz-inflected group that also featured Lili Haydn on violin, Martin Tillman on cello, and Satnam Singh Ramgotra on tablas.
 They released a self-titled CD under the name Luciana's Wish.
-In 2000, under the name Tryptich, they released an EP of cover songs called Curio, with vocals by Angela McCluskey.
+In 2000, under the name Tryptich, they released an album of cover songs called Curio, with vocals by Angela McCluskey.

 Music for film

 In recent years, he is perhaps best known for his compositions for films, which include the following: